Shrutivk12/Paratha-foodOrdering/README.md

 ---

 ## 👨‍💻 Author
-Built with ❤️ by Shruti Vishwakarma
+Built with ❤️ by Shruti Vishwakarma \n
-Reach out at vkshruti1208@gmail.com
+Reach out at vkshruti1208@gmail.com \n
 Thanks for visiting